How Blood Clots: Platelets and the Coagulation Cascade

 Blood clotting or coagulation is a biological process that stops bleeding.
 It's vital that blood clots when we have a surface injury that breaks blood vessels.
 Clotting can prevent us from bleeding to death and protect us from the entry of bacteria and viruses.
 Clots also form inside our body when a blood vessel is injured.
 Here they prevent blood loss from the circulatory system.

 Our body can both make clots and break them down once they've done their job.
 In most people, a healthy balance is maintained between these two activities.
 In some people abnormal blood coagulation occurs, however, and their body may not be able to break clots down.
 A large clot inside a blood vessel is potentially dangerous because it can block blood flow in the vessel.
 Internal clots that form without an obvious injury or ones that travel through blood vessels are also dangerous.

 Coagulation of blood is a fascinating and complex process that involves many steps.
 Proteins made by the liver and sent into the bloodstream are an essential part of the process.
 The proteins circulate around the body in our blood, ready for action at any time.
 An external or internal injury is the trigger that activates the proteins and sets the blood clotting process in motion.

 Red blood cells (or erythrocytes) carry oxygen to cells.
 The five types of white blood cells (leukocytes) fight infections in various ways.
 Platelets (thrombocytes) are cell fragments that play an essential role in the blood clotting process.
 They develop a spiky appearance when they're activated.

 Hemostasis is the process in which bleeding is stopped.
-It involves three steps.
+It involves three steps, which are listed below.

 - Vasoconstriction: narrowing of damaged blood vessels to reduce blood loss.
 This is caused by contraction of the smooth muscle in the wall of vessels.